Message framing is an integral part of your communication strategy and therefore critical to your copywriting success.

 You’ve also probably seen a simpler (old-school) version of this in play at your local coffee shop.
 For example, buy 10 cups and get the 11th free.

 These are all framing techniques you can use to create persuasive copy.
-When written effectively and applied appropriately, you can increase your conversion rate.
+And when used effectively and applied appropriately, you can increase your conversion rate.

 If you’re having difficulty incorporating these techniques in your writing, then that’s a good indication (among others) you would benefit greatly from a copywriter.